 responsible for carrying all rainwater, runoff, ice melt,

-etc. through the pipes and channels down to the Falling
+etc. through pipes and channels down to the Falling

 As complex and extensive as this is, the Borough of Chambersburg has never had a dedicated department to maintain the system or to ensure that we have funding to pay for maintenance and upgrades.
 Up to this point, the Borough had done whatever was possible to manage issues pertaining to our MS4.
 In 2013, the Pennsylvania Department of Environmental Protection (DEP) renewed the Borough's MS4 permit but established a stringent set of new rules for proper management of the system based on Federal law.
-To be in compliance with DEP, to ensure that the Borough is addressing the health of our environment, and to focus on the needs of our community in a timely, systematic and cost effective manner, we are establishing a new MS4 Department; which will be operational in 2015 and be responsible for any and all issues directly related to stormwater management.
+To be in compliance with DEP, to ensure that the Borough is addressing the health of our environment, and to focus on the needs of our community in a timely, systematic and cost effective manner, we established a new MS4 Department.
+The department became operational in 2015 and is responsible for any and all issues directly related to stormwater management.
 New fee: When the 2015 Borough of Chambersburg budget was approved, the Borough had approximately 8,092 sanitary sewer connections.
 These customers are billed for their sanitary sewage.
-The 2015 budget has approved a new fee using the sanitary sewer charges as a guide.
-The new line item, which will appear on your Borough bill, is a STORM SEWER POLLUTION CONTROL FEE.
+The 2015 budget approved a new fee using the sanitary sewer charges as a guide which appears on bills as STORM SEWER POLLUTION CONTROL FEE.

-Staff believes it is reasonable to assume that any property with a sanitary sewer hookup has been developed with impervious cover such as buildings, driveways and parking lots.
-So, whoever pays the sanitary sewer bill, will now also be required to pay the Storm Sewer Pollution Control Fee.
+Staff believes it is reasonable to assume that any property with a sanitary sewer connection has been developed with impervious cover such as buildings, driveways and parking lots.
+So, whoever pays the sanitary sewer bill, is now also required to pay the Storm Sewer Pollution Control Fee.

-The storm sewer utility was created in January 2015 and Council has authorized this separate monthly Storm Sewer Pollution Control Fee of $3 per sanitary sewer connection.
-All of these proceeds will be dedicated to the storm sewer system and stormwater management.
+The storm sewer utility was created in January 2015 and Council authorized an initial monthly Storm Sewer Pollution Control Fee of $3 per sanitary sewer connection.
+The fee was raised to $4 per sanitary sewer connection in 2017.
+All revenue from this fee are dedicated to the storm sewer system and stormwater management.
 In most cases, there is one sanitary sewer connection for each developed property street address; however, there are developed properties in the Borough with multiple sanitary sewer connections.
-For example, a single-family dwelling has one sanitary sewer connection that would be charged $36 per year.
-A commercial building or shopping center may accommodate 12 separate units, each with their own sanitary sewer connection that would be charged $36 per year, for a total annual stormwater service fee of $432 for that particular building.
+For example, a single-family dwelling has one sanitary sewer connection that would be charged $4 per month.
+A commercial building or shopping center may accommodate 12 separate units, each with their own sanitary sewer connection that would be charged $48 per year, for a total annual stormwater service fee of $576 for that particular building.

 The Borough storm sewer system is comprised of the